If the Twin Cities have their very own Wilco, Erik Brandt and the Urban Hillbilly Quartet are it.

 from the 1998 album St. Paul Town

 The reckless, off-the-rails energy of “Living in the City” puts a heavy emphasis on the hillbilly in the band’s name.
-Bluegrass, country, and pure rock n’ roll have rarely come together more concretely or effortlessly.
-Although it’s easy to get lost in guitarist Jeremy Szopinski’s catchy riff and Mikey Bales soaring fiddle, listen closely to Brandt’s homage to the city for a critique of the suburban lifestyle.
+Bluegrass, country, and pure rock n’ roll have come together concretely and effortlessly.
+Although it’s easy to get lost in guitarist Jeremy Szopinski’s catchy riff and Mikey Bales fiddle, listen for Brandt’s homage to the city and critique of suburban lifestyle.

 from the 1999 album Beautiful Lazy

 Erik and the band cut loose a little more on their second album Beautiful Lazy.
 Electric guitars are a lot more prevalent and tracks like “Blood on the Door,” “Trespass,” and “Rat Race” are a weird, dark combination of rock n’ roll and bluegrass.
 There are some more accessible spots, though, like the title track and the first song that garnered the band international fame, “Indelible.”
 It’s a good springtime song.

 from the 2000 album Lanky But Macho